Tusmore, Oxfordshire: Church and chapel

 Records suggest that Tusmore may have had a parish church by 1074, and it certainly existed by 1236.
 After the depopulation of Tusmore in the 14th century the church continued as a chapel or free chapel, and fragments of 15th century masonry found on the site indicate that it was rebuilt at that time.
 It seems to have ceased to exist by the early part of the 16th century, as records of episcopal visitations at that time make no mention of Tusmore.
 However, the living continued to exist until 1840 when it was united with that of Hardwick.
 The place names "Church Yard" and "Churchyard Close" indicate roughly where the parish church once stood.

 The Fermors were recusants and supported the continuation of Roman Catholicism in Tusmore and neighbouring villages from the English Reformation in the 16th century until after the Roman Catholic Relief Act 1791.
 The family always had a resident priest, usually a Jesuit, and several Fermors entered religious orders.
 All of the Fermor's staff were Roman Catholics, and attended Mass at the Fermor chapel at Tusmore along with co-religionists form neighbouring villages.
 This practice continued uninterrupted except for a period from 1768 when Tusmore House was being rebuilt and the chapel was being refurbished (see below).
 Mass at Tusmore resumed thereafter and continued until 1810 when the last William Fermor moved out of the house and his priest moved to Hardwick.
+The chapel was burned down in 1837 and was not rebuilt.